-3M's Policy expects suppliers to responsibly source 3TG and cobalt through SORs that comply with recognized assurance programs, including RMI, the London Bullion Market Association ("LBMA"), and the Responsible Jewellery Council ("RIC").
+3M's Policy requires suppliers to responsibly source 3TG and cobalt through SORs that comply with recognized assurance programs, including RMI, the London Bullion Market Association ("LBMA"), and the Responsible Jewellery Council ("RJC").
 For SORs identified by the Supplier Group not currently engaged in an assurance program, 3M and its Provider sent letters to those SORs encouraging them to participate.
-3M also encouraged its Supplier Group and, in certain cases, customers to reach out to those SORs and encourage their participation.
-In addition, communications were sent to those SORs in our supply chain who were conformant but had not been designated as progressing or as having a re-audit in progress within three months of their conformance date.